Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: An Application of Compact Structure to Sensitivity Oracle

-In this section, we address the problem of reporting DAG ${\mathcal D}_{PQ}(G')$ where $G'$ is the graph obtained from $G$ after reducing the capacity of any given edge $e$ by a given value $\Delta>0$.
+In this section, we establish Theorem \ref{thm : main result}(3).
+In particular, we address the problem of reporting DAG ${\mathcal D}_{PQ}(G')$ where $G'$ is the graph obtained from $G$ after reducing the capacity of any given edge $e$ by a given value $\Delta>0$.
 To solve this problem, we design a compact data structure, denoted by ${\mathcal X}_{vit}(G)$, for graph $G$ that can efficiently answer the following query. \\

 $\textsc{AllCuts}(e):$ Returns the DAG ${\mathcal D}_{PQ}(G_e)$ that stores and characterizes all mincuts for vital edge $e$.\\